o1-labs/docs2/docs/zkapps/snarkyjs/interact-with-mina.md

 As you might have noticed, these account updates weren't created in a very explicit manner.
 Instead, SnarkyJS gives you an imperative API, with "commands" like `state.set()`.
 Under the hood, these commands create and modify account updates in a transaction, like you saw above.
 In the end, the entire transaction is sent to the network, as one atomic update.
 If something fails – for example, one of the account updates has insufficient authorization – the _entire_ transaction is rejected and doesn't get applied.
 This is in contrast to an EVM contract, where the initial steps of a method call could succeed even if the method fails at a later step.

-## Creating proofs, and what they mean
+## Creating proofs and what they mean

 Let's finally see how to create zero-knowledge proofs!